hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-vcx.md

             </td>
             <td>

-                We are still setting up agency client in libvcx-core test code, although it is not used (in the tests).
+This makes it more general, allowing use of the utility methods without worrying about the exact structure of `AriesMessage` passed in.
+In doing so, allows for also wrapping message types not yet recognized in aries_vcx.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-09-19 11:47:32 +0000 UTC
+        Created At 2023-10-03 12:30:46 +0000 UTC
     </div>
 </div>